Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/FAQ.md

 > The installation requires a custom domain and SSL certificate to meet PCI DSS requirements and protect the client side traffic from snooping.
 Microsoft recommends that a custom domain be purchased with [an SSL package](https://d.docs.live.net/7b2b5032e10686e1/Azure%20Compliance/PCI%20DSS%20quickstart/1.%09https:/docs.microsoft.com/en-us/azure/app-service-web/web-sites-purchase-ssl-web-site).
 Microsoft offers the ability to create a domain and request an SSL certificate from a Microsoft partner.
-#### Why do I need local admin rights to run the `./pre-post-deployment` script ?
-> PowerShell modules require elivated privileges to install service modules on your PC.
-This solution provides several scripts, and commands to verify that all the modules are installed, in the 'Client software requirements' section of the deployment guide.
 #### Why do Application gateway backend health status showing `unhealthy` ?
 > This deployment assumes that VIP address [ASE ILB >> Properties >> Virtual IP Address] assinged to ASE ILB would be 10.0.3.8 (observed behaviour).
 However, it might get changed to 10.0.3.9.
 If  the application gateway backend health is listed as `un-healthy`, verify that ASE ILB VIP address and application backend pool targets are same.
 Update the application gateway backend pool targets with ASE ILB VIP. (https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-create-gateway-portal#add-servers-to-backend-pools)
 #### How do I set up the administrator properly to use this solution.